JordanRickman/grocco/README.md

 actively maintained.
 Grocco aims to provide a richer featureset than these predecessors, and to be more configurable and extensible than is allowed by Docco's "quick-and-dirty" implementation.

+Unlike Docco and Groc, Grocco does not support HTML templates - it simply converts to Github-flavored Markdown, and lets Marked process that.
+This means that only a single-column layout is supported, not prose and code side-by-side.
+This was primarily a labor-saving decision, as I prefer linear layout for my own personal usage anyways, and also want the output to be committed as Markdown documents to a Git repository.

 ## (Planned) Features

 * Recursive processing of directories, and extended globbing support